Food Security: ready access to good food for everyone

 Local Economy: growing food empowers citizens

-Often a community’s agricultural base doesn’t die, it moves away.
-This admission helps Land and Life professionals introduce individuals, neighborhoods, and municipalities to the economic benefits of local, small-scale farming.
+Often a community’s agricultural base doesn’t die, it changes or moves away.
+This admission helps Land and Life® LLC professionals introduce individuals, neighborhoods, and municipalities to the economic benefits of local, small-scale farming.
 A built environment that fosters local production broadens the economic base, builds the local economy by keeping people’s purchasing power in the community, and contributes to the public’s health.